Employment Information

 3 % Camelid

-Idaho Equine Hospital offers three internship positions yearly to recently graduated veterinarians.
-The purpose of the internship is to provide the intern strong mentorship from a group of experienced equine veterinarians while providing hands-on experience in a structured manner.
-The Idaho Equine internship program has a long history of producing confident well rounded equine veterinarians.
-Previous interns have gone on to pursue residency training (surgery, internal medicine, anesthesia) and specialization (imaging, sports medicine, reproduction, dentistry).
-Many have joined and built successful equine practices throughout North America.
+Idaho Equine Hospital offers three internship positions each year to recently graduated veterinarians.
+The goal of the internship is to provide strong mentorship from a team of experienced equine veterinarians, while offering extensive hands-on experience in a structured and supportive environment.
+Idaho Equine’s internship program has a long-standing reputation for producing confident, well-rounded equine veterinarians.
+Past interns have gone on to pursue residency training in surgery, internal medicine, and anesthesia, as well as specialization in imaging, sports medicine, reproduction, and dentistry.
+Many have gone on to join or establish successful equine practices across North America.

 3